rdyar/tdfc/_desserts/grasshopper-pie.md

 1/2 pint cream, whipped

 Roll cookies in plastic bag to make very fine crumbs.
 Melt butter, stir in cookies and press into 9 inch pie plate.
 Chill.
 Melt marshmallows in milk in top of double boiler.
-Let cool On refrigerator or over ice) until mixture mounds when dropped from spoon.
+Let cool (in refrigerator or over ice) until mixture mounds when dropped from spoon.
 Stir in the two cremes.
 Fold in whipped cream.
 Pour into pie shell.
 Freeze.
 Serve frozen.